“Capital of the Ruins”

 Private Rick Hoffman to his diary

-Their next stop was for a night’s rest in St. Lo.
-The village was one of the most bombed cities in Europe.
-It was here where he and his German captors spent a long night.
-They struggled to find enough peace to sleep in a convent chapelchurch while the Allied bombers plastered St. Lo incessantly.
+The village of St. Lo was one of the most bombed cities in Europe.
+It was here where he and his German captors spent a long, horrible night.
+They struggled to find enough peace to sleep in a convent chapel while the Allied bombers plastered St. Lo incessantly.
 For my father, there would be no sleep.
 Just sheer terror.

 He wrote, “I ruined my fingertips during the bombings it was so scary.”